Step 5: Defining New Functions¶

 In other words, def

-defines a name that we can use as a synonym
+that we can use as a shortcut

 for all the code that appears inside the code block, and whenever we see